Clairton Coke Works: 2025 explosion

 On August 11, 2025, multiple explosions occurred at the plant.
-Two people were killed and at least ten others were injured.
+Two U.S. Steel workers were killed and 11 others, including contractors, were injured.
 An initial explosion occurred at 10:51 am inside a coke battery operating area, inside the reversing room, between the 13th and 15th battery, and multiple secondary explosions were reported afterwards.
 A fire broke out, but the plant was stable by the afternoon, with the plant and a vehicle damaged.
 Initially, one worker was reported to be dead and one was missing, but after a search and rescue effort, the missing worker was also later found dead.
 Ten injured workers were transported to local hospitals (UPMC Mercy and Allegheny Health Network) for care.
 Many of the injuries were not life-threatening, and five workers were discharged within a few hours.

 Allegheny County Health Department officials were monitoring air quality in the area and recommended that residents within one mile stay indoors, but did not detect a change in air quality above federal standards.
 The order was lifted later in the day.

+As of February 2026, the explosion and its cause are still under investigation by the Chemical Safety Board (CSB).
+Per the Associated Press and Pittsburgh's Public Source:

+According to the Chemical Safety Board, the August explosion happened while workers were closing and opening a gas isolation valve in a basement after pumping water into the valve.
+U.S. Steel’s written procedure did not mention the use of water and a U.S. Steel supervisor directed workers to pump the water, the agency said.
+Kurt Barshick, U.S. Steel’s vice president of the Mon Valley Works, said during an October presentation to residents in the wake of the August explosion that workers trapped "3,000 PSI water inside of a valve that's rated for 50 PSI."
+The valve cracked and gas filled the area, Barshick added.

+The head of the CSB investigation said the explosion saw a "release of coke oven gas"—which the agency was still investigating—which "contacted an ignition source" and exploded.
+In December 2025, the CSB said it had identified "potentially unmitigated hazards for workers at Clairton Coke Works that warrant immediate attention."